-Private Eyes usually charge a flat rate or flat fee for services such as: a background check, missing person locate, court document retrieval, or processing serving.
+Private Eyes usually charge a flat rate or flat fee for services such as a background check, missing person locates, court document retrieval, or processing serving.
 With flat fee pricing, the total price is the same regardless of the number of hours the investigator spends working on the case.

 Market Differences May Affect the Cost to Hire a Private Investigator

 The cost to hire a private investigator will vary depending on the market or geographic area being served.
 Prices will tend to be higher in metropolitan areas due to such factors as licensing, insurance, transportation, office space, etc. You should expect to pay more for a private investigator in markets where the cost of living is expensive, such as New York or San Francisco.

 The cost of hiring a private investigator can vary widely based on the experience level of the private investigator.
 A private eye with an extensive career involving military or government intelligence, or a career in law enforcement will tend to be more expensive than someone just getting into the business.
 In theory, those with more experience are more likely to solve your case, and more likely to solve it in less time.